snimu/blog/contents/modded-nanogpt-x0/article.md

 One potential upset to this theory is that x00 and x01 are RMS-normed, but x isn't (except before layer 0 and after layer 15).
 Of course, x is always normed at the input to the Attention and MLP layers, but not at their outputs, and thus never at the residual, where the weighted sum between x, x00, and x01 always occurs.
 This means that it's possible that the norm of x could be rising monotonically, or vary wildly.

 I don't believe that that's the case though; if it were, SGD would likely vary both the norm of x *and* the x-lambda in the same direction, at least somewhat.
 I would therefore assume that the norm of x is fairly stable throughout.
 In fact, I can *imagine* that x00 (and x01) stabilize the norm of x.
 The hypothesis is: x00 and x01 are normed, while x floats freely, so it's easier to control the relative weights of all three by varying the lambdas of x00 and x01, while keeping the both the lambda and the norm of x fairly constant, than to control both the lambda and norm of x.
 I'm very unsure about this though.

+---

+So I measured some outputs to test the above predictions!